sepidehmaghami/Sign-up-bootstrap/README.md

 # internship-sign-up
-Implemented with HTML5 and CSS and Bootstrap
+Implemented with HTML5 and SASS and Bootstrap

 [You can see github pages](https://sepidehmaghami.github.io/Sign-up-bootstrap/)